 - A citable document to get their ideas and preliminary research out to the community

-- A free one-year student membership to ACM SIGSIM
+- Free one-year student membership to ACM SIGSIM,

-- Winning submission for the Best Abstract/Presentation will receive a certificate and a cash prize.
+- The Best Abstract/Presentation winner will receive a certificate and a cash prize.

-Students with accepted submissions will be expected to present their work at the Ph.D.
-Colloquium during the conference discussing their current and future work.
-Students will bring a poster and participate in the poster session and provide a short presentation at the PhD Colloquium.
-Abstract submissions with co-authorship on existing regular-track submissions are allowed in the colloquium but we ask that the format/content be different enough to act as a standalone work.
+Students with accepted submissions will be expected to present their work at the PhD Colloquium, discussing their current and future work during the conference.
+Abstract submissions related to work submitted to the regular track are allowed in the colloquium, but we ask that the content be different enough to act as a standalone work.
 We also encourage students to embark on writing their first single-author abstracts!
 (Of course, multiple authors are very welcome.)

 - Please do not modify the font sizes, line spacing, or margin sizes from the template